 If you’ve been injured at your workplace or if you suffer from an illness that is attributable to conditions of your work, it’s important to understand your rights.
-An experienced Bronx attorney specializing in work accidents and injuries can assist you in recovering the compensation to which you are entitled.
+An experienced Bronx work accident attorney scan assist you in recovering the compensation to which you are entitled.

 Leading Causes of Work Injuries

 A variety of hazardous situations can cause injuries or illnesses that result in ongoing problems for employees.
 Conditions that cause work injuries and accidents include the following:

 - Falling from a height, or being injured while attempting to avoid falling from a height.

 - Falling objects, which can cause traumatic brain injuries, concussions and other serious injuries.

 - Hazardous materials, including chemicals and toxic waste.
 Accidents with these materials can result in serious burns, blindness, infections, respiratory diseases and other medical issues.